 Since graduating with her MSW in 2004, Pam has worked with kids and families in various settings as a social worker and child and family therapist.
 In 2013, Pam co-founded Rebound, Alternatives for Youth, a strengths-based out of school suspension program for high school students in Durham.
-Currently, Pam is the Coordinator of the High School Equivalency and Job/Life Skills programs for the Durham Literacy Council at the Durham County Detention Center.
+Currently, Pam is the Coordinator of the High School Equivalency and Job/Life Skills programs for the Durham Literacy Center at the Durham County Detention Facility.
 The aim of this program is to help students continue to work towards their educational and life goals while detained at the Durham County Detention Facility.

 Andrew joined Durham Literacy in 2016 as an AmeriCorps member in the Youth Education Program before becoming a High School Equivalency Instructor at the Durham County Detention Facility in 2017.
 He holds a bachelor's degree in sociology and anthropology from High Point University.

 Elizabeth Tietgen, Adult Basic Education Instructor at Threshold Clubhouse

 Elizabeth leads an adult basic education class for adult learners at the Threshold Clubhouse, a community-based organization that serves Durham residents who live with severe or persistent mental illness.

 Daniel teaches beginning and intermediate English for Speakers of Other Languages (ESOL) classes at EDCI in east Durham.